crodier/software-blog/_posts/2023-09-22-message-formats.md

 ### gRPC IDL

+gRPC makes a service interface IDL available.

-This kind of gRPC idl is authored and then passed to the gRPC compiler in Java, C++, every major and almost every minor language in use.
+The interface IDL is authored and passed to the gRPC compiler in any major language.

 ```protobuf
 syntax = "proto3";